tariqdaouda/Mariana/Mariana/doc/source/training.rst

 Recorders
 ---------

-Recorders are objetct meant to be plugged into trainers to record the advencement of the training.
-They take the .store of a trainer and do something smart and useful with it.
-As with everythin in Mariana feel free to write your own recoders.
+Recorders are objects meant to be plugged into trainers to record the advancement of the training.
+They take trainer as argument, look into it's **.store** attribute and do something smart and useful with it.
+As with everything else in Mariana feel free to write your own recorders.

 .. automodule:: Mariana.training.recorders
    :members: